kktechiekk/homework/README.md

 # InspireAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
+You must have latest nodejs version installed & angular cli

 ## Development server